 - I also assist in the detention and transportation of any suspects detained by the Police Department as needed.

-- I review and make corrections as well as assisting in the filing of case files.
+- I review and make corrections as well as assist in the filing of case files.

-- Coordinated emergency assistance in incidents posing threats to state and national safety, well-being of law enforcement officers, and/or the general public while exercising sound judgement and resourcefulness.
+- Coordinated emergency assistance in incidents posing threats to state and national safety, the well-being of law enforcement officers, and/or the general public while exercising sound judgment and resourcefulness.